Each piece in the Bare Rouge range is individual and unique. Pieces are designed and created to order.

 Rata

-There are two kinds of Rata - the Northern Rata (mainly found in the North Island) and the Southern Rata (found mainly in the South Island).
+are two kinds of Rata - the Northern Rata (mainly found in the North

+Wood is a dull reddish brown in colour, with distorted grain exceptionally hard and dense.
 It shrinks considerably on drying.
 It is hard on machinery.
 It is not very stable in use, nor very durable.

 There are currently no known health risks associated with working this timber.
 The wood and dust is non-toxic.